Cliffhanger (novel): Reception

 Miriam Moore from The Spinoff ranked Cliffhanger 14th on her ranked list of the 30 Jacqueline Wilson books that she read, noting that it was unusual for her to rank a novel about a boy highly.
 Moore noted Tim triumphing with his "brain power" and his "clever use" of a pipe to win the final challenge, calling it "[a] win for the nerds and a win for my heart".
-A writer from the The Good Book Guide called the novel an "excellent, fast-moving story, full of humour for competent readers", whereas a writer for The School Librarian opined that readers who share Tim's "agonies" could "take courage from this entertaining story".
+A writer from The Good Book Guide called the novel an "excellent, fast-moving story, full of humour for competent readers", whereas a writer for The School Librarian opined that readers who share Tim's "agonies" could "take courage from this entertaining story".
 A child reviewer from The Guardian called the story a "really funny book that will make you laugh" and recommended it for readers over the age of six.
 The reviewer revealed that his favourite part of the novel was when Tim's team won due to Tim's idea of pouring the water down the drainpipe.
 Another writer from The Guardian called the novel "brilliant" and opined that both Cliffhanger and Buried Alive! featured boys who make friends easily, writing, "At the heart of the stories lies the wonderful friendship that is forged between weedy Tim and Biscuits".
 The writer believed that Biscuits and Tim had little in common and recommended the books to a parent to help their son make friends.
 The Daily Telegraph praised the novel, writing that it "Weaves plenty of plot strands in a very short space, and leaves us smiling at the end".
 Ella Dove from Good Housekeeping placed Cliffhanger on her list of the 10 best Jacqueline Wilson books and opined that Cliffhanger had of one of Sharratt's "most iconic cover images".
 A writer from BookTrust called the novel a "salutary and funny tale about not giving up".